SINGAPORE TRAVEL GUIDE 2020

-Singapore is one of the safest countries in the world, anyway, just keep your belongings with you when you move around.
+Singapore is one of the safest countries in the world, anyway, keep your belongings with you when you move around.
 In the case of medical needs, Singapore is plenty of good hospitals and private clinics.
-Anyway, the medical expenses could be very high, and we highly recommend to stipulate travel insurance.
+Anyway, the medical expenses could be very high, and we highly recommend stipulating travel insurance.
 We always do it through Worldnomads.

 WHAT TO SEE AND DO IN SINGAPORE

 Private tours, guided tour, attractions tickets and shows

 One of the best ways to plan your activities and journey being hassle-free is by using web platforms.
 They offer discounted daily tours/activities, single tickets, transfers and much more.
 We recommend Viator, GetYourGuide, and Klook.com, three reliable companies we use during our trips worldwide.